epadam/Production-Time-Series-Prediction-System/tutorial/deployment_and_monitoring.md

 3. Build the docker and push it to the registry

-4. Write the yaml file of the model and logging, outlier, drift detection, explainer for kubernetes Kubeflow has deployment ops for the deployment
+4. Write the yaml file of the model (A/B testing, Canary deployment) and logging, outlier, drift detection, explainer for kubernetes, Kubeflow has deployment ops for model deployment

 5. Model can be deployed manually or by CT pipeline or CD script.